777 (Latto album)

-777 is the second studio album by American rapper and singer Latto.
+777 is the second studio album by American rapper Latto.
 It was released through RCA Records and Streamcut on March 25, 2022.
 The album features guest appearances from 21 Savage, Lil Wayne, Childish Gambino, Lil Durk, Nardo Wick, and Kodak Black.
-Production was handled by Sonny Digital, Dr. Luke, FnZ, JetsonMade, D.A.
+Production on the album was handled by Sonny Digital, Dr. Luke, FnZ, jetsonmade, D.A.
 Got That Dope, and Pharrell Williams, among others.
-It serves as the follow-up to her debut album, Queen of da Souf (2020).
+It serves as the follow-up to her debut studio album, Queen of da Souf (2020).

 Background

 In an interview with Complex, Latto said that she was experimenting with various sounds and genres on the album to showcase her versatility, including pop, R&B, trap, and rhythmic vibes.
 She said that she had started working on it right after her previous album, Queen of da Souf (2020), and recorded the first song from the album in that year.
 She also explained why she chose the title of the album: Seven is God's number, so it just started with that.
 From a younger age, seven has always been my favorite number.
 And then triple—it triumphs 666, or overcomes 666.
 It became a part of my brand when I changed my name to Latto in reference to the lottery and casino, hitting the jackpot is 777.
 But it already had a meaning to me.
 It just somehow aligned with my career.

 About a week before the album was released, she sat down for an interview with The Breakfast Club, in which she claimed that a male artist who is featured on a song from the album tried to engage in sexual activity with her and make it hard for her to clear a sample on it.
 Fans assumed that it was Kodak Black, considering previous comments he had made related to the topic, but he later denied that it was him and Latto also denied that it was 21 Savage.